Garret Anderson: Atlanta Braves

 On February 24, 2009, Anderson agreed to a one-year deal with the Atlanta Braves for $2.5 million.
-On April 5, 2009, in the Braves' first game of the season, Anderson collected the 2,369th hit of his career, and the first he had with any franchise besides the Angels.

 On July 2, 2009, Anderson hit the first career pinch-hit home run of his career.

-On October 1, 2009, Anderson became the 89th player to reach 2,500 base hits, getting a single off Washington Nationals pitcher Garrett Mock.
+On October 1, 2009, Anderson became the 89th MLB player to reach 2,500 base hits, getting a single off Washington Nationals pitcher Garrett Mock.

 Los Angeles Dodgers

 On March 3, 2010, Anderson agreed to a minor league deal with the Los Angeles Dodgers.
 He made the 25-man opening day roster as a reserve outfielder.
 In his first at bat with the Dodgers, he hit a pinch-hit single off Brendan Donnelly, his former Angels teammate.
 His first home run with the Dodgers came on April 22, when he hit a pinch-hit 2-run homer against the Cincinnati Reds.

-Anderson was designated for assignment August 8, 2010 after hitting only .181 in 155 at bats, and was granted his release on August 10.
+Anderson was designated for assignment by the Dodgers on August 8, after hitting only .181 in 155 at bats, and he was granted his release on August 10.

 Retirement

 On March 1, 2011, Anderson announced his retirement in a statement issued by the Angels.

-As of 2012, Anderson was an Angels pregame and postgame reporter during home games and some road games on Fox Sports West, along with former teammate Tim Salmon.
+In 2012, he was an Angels pregame and postgame reporter during home games and some road games on Fox Sports West.

 He appeared on the ballot for the National Baseball Hall of Fame and Museum 2016 election and earned one vote.

 In 2016, Anderson was inducted into the Angels' Hall of Fame.